NyaaPantsu/nyaa/README.md

 ## TODO
 * adding new magnet links
 * API improvement
-* add rss link and generate link based on your current search
 * make renchon the favicon and official mascot
 * make sukebei db schema compatible with current code
 * comments in torrent view page